udkyo/lup/README.md

 ### Escaping special characters

-Ampersands and commas (inside ampersand groups) are used as control characters, if you need to use these as normal characters, they should be escaped using slashes - note that slashes will need to be escaped with a single preceeding backslash
+At symbols and commas (inside at symbol groups) are used as control characters, if you need to use these as normal characters, they should be escaped using slashes - note that slashes will need to be escaped with a single preceeding backslash

 `lup echo '@Hello,Bonjour,Yo\, wud up@' user\@domain`

-Whenever you escape commas or ampersands inside a group, you must also enclose the group in quotes.
+Whenever you escape commas or at symbols inside a group, you must also enclose the group in quotes.

 ### Referencing previous groups

-To reuse a term (think: backrefs) you can use ampersands containing a single integer reference, these increment from 1, and the reference cannot come before the group it refers to.
+To reuse a term (think: backrefs) you can use at symbols containing a single integer reference, these increment from 1, and the reference cannot come before the group it refers to.

 Good:
 `lup echo "@hello,goodbye@ @world,friend@ (@1@)"`